Board of Directors

 Thomas DiPiero

-Thomas DiPiero is dean of the Dedman College of Humanities and Sciences at Southern Methodist University (SMU), where he is also a professor of English and French.
-He oversees sixteen departments and fourteen centers, programs, and institutes that span the humanities, social sciences, and mathematical and natural sciences.
-Dedman College offers thirty-eight undergraduate majors, fifty-six undergraduate minors, seventeen master’s degrees, and fourteen PhD degrees.
+Thomas DiPiero is dean emeritus and professor of world languages and literatures and English in the Dedman College of Humanities and Sciences at Southern Methodist University (SMU).
 He received a BA in French and an MA in romance languages and literatures from The Ohio State University and an MA and PhD in romance studies from Cornell University.
 His research focuses on two principal areas: European fiction of the seventeenth and eighteenth centuries and literary and cultural theory.
 He is the author of two books: Dangerous Truths and Criminal Passions: The Evolution of the French Novel, 1569–1791 (Stanford University Press) and White Men Aren’t (Duke University Press).
 He served as an editor of the Journal for Early Modern Cultural Studies from 2005–2013.
 Prior to joining SMU, he taught at the University of Rochester, Reed College, and the University of Paris.

 Amy Earhart